shivamujawame/AIW-Infra-Migration/Labfiles/business-case.md

 ## HOL3: Exercise 7: Business case analysis capability (Read-only)

-In this task, you'll learn how to create a business case for Azure, using a free Azure Migrate feature during assessments that will help simplify your move to Azure.
+In this exercise, you'll learn how to create a business case for Azure, using a free Azure Migrate feature during assessments that will help simplify your move to Azure.

 Managing your on-premises data centres can present time-bound challenges such as expiring contracts, ageing hardware, and end-of-support software.
 You may also be under pressure to address cash flow challenges, add capacity, and prevent security attacks while ensuring business continuity.